kronn/log-without-upsetting-your-team/logging/01_comparison.md

 # A look at the logs

 !SLIDE commandline incremental top
-.notes rails tells us a story
+.notes rails tells us a bedtime-story for every request

 	$ cd rails3-app && tail log/development.log
 	Processing ArticlesController#index (for 127.0.0.1 at 2013-07-09 10:30:13) [GET]